BuvinJT/distbuilder/docs/HighLevel.md

 These notable object attributes will now be set for you to potentially use at this
 stage: `binDir`, `binPath`.

+## IExpressPackageProcess

+**WINDOWS ONLY**

+This "simple" process class converts a program written in a native Windows script (currently supporting Batch, PowerShell, or VBScript), into a stand-alone executable binary.
+It additionally has built-in options for testing the resulting product, for "resource bundling", and for packaging into an archive file.

+The process uses a [ConfigFactory](#configfactory) to automatically produce the config objects it requires, but allows a client to modify those objects before they are implemented by defining a derived class and overriding certain functions as needed for this purpose.

+Constructor:

+    IExpressPackageProcess( configFactory,
+	   name="Windows Script to Binary Package Process",
+	   isZipped=False, isDesktopTarget=False, isHomeDirTarget=False )

+Attributes & default values:

+    configFactory          = <required>
+    name                   = "Windows Script to Binary Package Process"

+	isZipped               = False
+	isDesktopTarget        = False
+	isHomeDirTarget        = False

+	isExeTest              = False
+	isElevatedTest         = False
+	exeTestArgs            = []

+    # Results
+    binDir  = None
+    binPath = None

+"Virtual" configuration functions to optionally override:
+(Note the order shown is that in which these functions are invoked)

+    onInitialize()
+    onIExpressConfig( cfg )
+    onFinalize()

+Use:

+Simply invoke the `run()` function to execute the process.

 ## PyToBinInstallerProcess